All You Need to Know About Critical Chain Project Management

 To make this clearer, let’s say you flip a coin.
 You might expect to have a 50/50 distribution of heads vs tails, but the fewer the times you flip the coin, the more likely you are to get a skewed result.
 Cumulative probability effects mean that the more tasks there are, the more likely we are to get a median result.

-Let’s suppose we have a chain of activities.
-Each activity in the chain has a 50 percent likelihood of finishing within a day.
 But there’s a 90 percent probability that the activities will take two days.
 Supposing that there are four activities in the chain, scheduling them to take eight days makes sense on the surface.
 However, there’s a strong possibility that we could finish sooner.

 If we use the statistical law of aggregation, we can achieve a 90 percent probability by scheduling the activities at 50 percent of the worst-case estimate of eight days.
 Just to be on the safe side, we can add a two-day buffer.
 Thus, instead of scheduling eight days for the chain of activities, we can schedule them for six days.

 We also need to remember the central limit theorem.
-In simple terms, this means that the larger the sample, the better its chances of achieving a normal distribution.
-In projects, we find many tasks that have a minimum possible time needed and then the possibility of taking a lot longer that.
+In simple terms, this means that the larger the sample, the closer it gets to a normal distribution.
+In projects, we find many tasks that have a minimum possible time needed and then the potential to run much longer than that.
 We saw that in the graph we looked at a little earlier on.
+But the central limit theorem says that the combination of many activities would have a more symmetrical distribution than we saw in our graph.

 Project managers are already very well aware that the minimum time things take and the actual time it takes to get them done can vary greatly.
 As a result, they tend to play it safe when it comes to time estimates.

 With project participants and project managers tacking on a contingency time to be sure work will finish on schedule, overall projects end up covering a whole lot more time than they really need to.
+In our conversations with COOs at mid-size wellness and nutrition companies managing global expansion, we’ve observed that approval workflows often add 30-50% to total project timelines because each person pads their estimates independently.

 With lots of time to get things done, most people involved in a project will report timely completion.
 But about ten percent of them will report late completion.
 Given that the project has played safe with a 99 percent probability of timely completion, 99 percent of activities should finish on time or even earlier than expected.
 Why does this happen?

-Let’s think back to the time when you were a student.
-You knew that you’d be writing exams at the end of the semester.
 During the semester, you probably did about one-third of what you needed to do to prepare for the exam.
 But in the last third of the semester, when D-Day drew nearer, you tried to get two-thirds of your studying done.
 “I didn’t have enough time to prepare for the exam!” you said.

-The truth is, you did have enough time.
-You just tried to get everything done at the last minute.
 The phenomenon of planned procrastination is often referred to as “student syndrome,” and it’s human nature.
-People tend to drag their feet until things get urgent, and the same is true of projects.
-You’ve probably heard the saying “Work expands to fill available time,” it’s true!
+Turns out, people tend to drag their feet until things get urgent, and the same is true of projects.
+You’ve probably heard C. Northcote Parkinson’s saying “Work expands to fill available time,” and it’s true!

 student syndrome graph